Raising Manager

 [raising-registration-form]

-shortcode displays the registration form.
+The [raising-registration-form] shortcode displays the registration form.
 To know the options relating to this form, refer to this section.

 When a user registers as a volunteer, she/he's redirected to a registration confirmation page.
 You can customize the URL of this page through the Options page of Raising Manager.